anvilglobaldynamics/torque/meta/dev-notes/deploying-latest-client-to-gcp.md

 After installation, you *might* need to restart your computer/terminal to have the `gcloud` command working.

 In a terminal, run `gcloud init`.
 Login using a google account that has access to the clooud console.
-After logging in, select `server-stations-3` when prompted
+After logging in, select `server-stations-3` when prompted.
+If asked about region, select `asia-south1` (region a preferred.)

 ## Polymer CLI